Visyond/website-hugo/site/content/features-page/features.md

           Easily run Monte Carlo simulations that replace the inputs with random variables in a specified range and show how they affects the output.
         title: Simulations
-      - icon: /img/dependency@2x.png
-        link: /features/spreadsheet-dependency-analysis
-        text: >-
-          Visually navigate through different cells and see how they impact one another, without tampering with the spreadsheet.
-        title: Dependencies
       - icon: /img/spreadsheet_collaboration_3x.png
         link: /features/multidimensional-olap-analysis-online/
         text: >-